bcgov/digital-trust-toolkit/applications/application-bc-mmo.md

 ## 1.8 Objectives

 _This section states the high-level outcomes desired by the trust community through its adoption of the GF._

+The obejctive of this Governance Framework is the following
+1) To develop a governance framework outlining legislation, process, and criteria for the estbalishment of a Mines Act Permit issued by the MMO within British Columbia.
+2) Develop, modernize and improve the current Mines Act Permitting Process.
+3) Supports digital business interaction/automation within the BC Mine Permitting Process ecosystem.

 1. SHOULD specify tangible, achievable results (e.g. SMART criteria and Fit-for-Purpose criteria).
 2. MUST only contain outcomes over which the GF has the authority and mechanisms to achieve within its scope.